atlopes/zintbarcode/docs/classes.md

 Encodes and saves a barcode to a temporary file, managed by the ZintBarcode class.
 Upon successful release of the ZintBarcode object, all temporary files are deleted.

-`m.ImageFormat` is a graphic file extension (defaults to `"gif"`), and the angle can be set at 0, 90, 180, and 270 degrees.
+`m.ImageFormat` is a graphic file extension (defaults to `.DefaultImageFormat`), and the angle can be set at 0, 90, 180, and 270 degrees.

 Returns a full-path filename, or an empty string in case of error (more information given by the `.GetErrorText()` method).